Slocum Hall 311

-Arrival Information: Once your travel plans are fixed, please complete the New Student Arrival Form (also linked to the New International Student Orientation section on the IOCP International Student Services website).
+Arrival Information: Once your travel plans are fixed, please complete the New Student Arrival Form which will be sent to you directly by email

 Picture: Please send a picture of yourself to IOCP.
 The picture is used to make it easier for us to identify students at the airport when they arrive.

 Final Academic Records: Please send any final academic documents as soon as they are available or make sure that a request has been made to your school.
 Examples of these final records: final high school transcript and external examination results (ISC, HSC, A-levels, SPM, International Baccalaureate, and so on).
 All academic documents must be official or attested copies.
 Plain copies, copies of attested copies, and scanned copies are not acceptable.

 Housing Application and Contract: The Office of Residential Life attempts to place students according to their preferences and will inform you of your room assignment late in the summer (early August, usually).
 Since this notification occurs so late, you may not receive your assignment before you arrive and get your keys from IOCP.
 If you are eager to know your assignment before you are notified, you can call Residential Life (1-740-368-3175) between 8:30 a.m. and noon or between 13:00 and 16:30.
 The assignments may well be complete in late July.
 Fax or email notification of housing assignments is not possible.